tutulino/Megaminer/readme.md

 Based 70% on aaronsace, 30% is mine (aprox.)
 Donations to

 *Aaronsace - 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH
-*Me - 1AVMHnFgc6SW33cwqrDyy2Fug9CsS8u6TMN
+*Me - 1AVMHnFgc6SW33cwqrDyy2Fug9CsS8u6TM

 ---- NO SCAM WARRANTY --------------------------------------------

-You can see .ps1 files, are source code, miners are downloaded from github, can see address on miners folder files (except no github available, included)
+You can see .ps1 files, are source code, miners are downloaded from github

-Due to technical issues claymore is included, is possible antivirus detect this miner as "suspect", you can delete this miner if you want and use yours, no more .exe inside.